cheminfo/octochemdb/README.md

 ## Setup environmental variables

-The file [env.example](./docker/.env.exemple) contains different type of variables (see table below).
+The file "env.example" contains different type of variables (see table below).
 This file should be renamed ".env" and if a mobile monitoring is desired, the telegram variables should be defined.

 <!-- TABLE_GENERATE_START -->